I am a cultural geographer whose research engages with interactive art to investigate the processes that make places meaningful.

-Embarking on a route that joins together my academic interests within Geography and my passion for art, from September I will be undertaking a practice-based PhD project at Royal Holloway, University of London, using Geocaching to investigate how games/participatory media art can enable collective storytelling about places.
+Embarking on a route that joins together my academic interests within Geography and my passion for art, I've just begun a practice-based PhD project at Royal Holloway, University of London, using Geocaching to investigate how games/participatory media art can enable collective storytelling about places.

 I have recently graduated with a distinction from the MA Cities and Cultures course at Queen Mary, University of London.
 Here, my research explored the geographies of virtual video game environments, investigating how a sense of place is crafted in the worlds of 'walking simulator' games.
-I presented the findings of this research at the Royal Geographical Society Annual International Conference in August, and am co-organising a session on Landscapes of Digital Games at this summer’s conference.
+I presented the findings of this research at the Royal Geographical Society Annual International Conference in August 2017, and co-organised a session on Landscapes of Digital Games at this year’s conference, where I presented a paper on how landscape is articulated in the gameplay of Geocaching.
 Keen to learn about the creative process behind the production of such interactive artworks through practice, in November and December 2016 I worked as a volunteer with 4 times BAFTA-nominated interactive art collective Blast Theory in Brighton.